Not sure about something? Our FAQs will help you find the answer you need!

 Can I take a pushchair into the graduation hall?

 Due to health and safety regulations these are not allowed inside the graduation hall, or live streaming venues, but may be left in a buggy park at the graduation hall.

 After the ceremony

 Where is the post-ceremony reception?

-Refreshments are served for one hour immediately after the ceremony on Level 0 of the Newton building.
+Refreshments are served for one hour immediately after the ceremony in the reception venue.
 All guest tickets and live streaming guest tickets include admittance to the post ceremonial refreshments.

 Please inform the university of any dietary requirements at the time of registering for graduation and booking of guest tickets.